saybur/kea-mboot/README.md

 changed the relevant field to in `kea-dhcp4.conf`).

 > [!CAUTION]
-> This has obvious security implications.
-Use care to ensure this user cannot
-> log into the system.
+> Unencrypted and weak passwords like these have obvious security implications!
+> Ensure this user cannot sign in to the system normally and take other
+> appropriate precautions.

 Create the location being served under your main user account.